bayareadiscounts/bayareadiscounts/SECURITY.md

 ## Bug Bounty

-Currently, we do not offer a bug bounty program as this is an open-source community project.
+Currently, we do not offer a bug bounty program as this is an open-source community project sponsored by a nonprofit organization.
 However, we deeply appreciate security research and will:

 - Publicly acknowledge contributions
 - Fast-track fixes for reported issues